PARCC's Conversations in Conflict Studies Series

 .
 Although most of us aspire to be active allies in the struggle against racism, sexism, homophobia and other formsDrew Harris, a doctoral candidate in the Social Science Ph.D. program in the Maxwell School, will lead an informal

-strides in incorporating these initiatives into the wider campus culture through missions like Scholarship in Action.
-Drew’s research begins to examine the potential of using residential learning communities to further extend civic education across
+in incorporating these initiatives into the wider campus culture through missions like Scholarship in Action.
+Drew’s research begins to examine the potential of using residential learning communities to further extend civic education across the campus.

-the campus. of oppression, the process is actually complex and difficult.
-Mara Sapon-Shevin, professor of inclusive education in the School of Education's Department of Teaching and Leadership, will share her work helping people of all ages to move
+of oppression, the process is actually complex and difficult.
+Mara Sapon-Shevin, professor of inclusive education in the School of Education's Department of Teaching and Leadership, will share her work helping people of all ages to move from "bystander"

 September 26, 2012 - "From